PantACRO4life/MC-Server-Guide/Rules.rst

 1 - Do not grief

-2 - Don't steal
+2 - Do not steal

-3 - Don't Raid
+3 - Do not Raid

 4 - Do not cheat

-5 - Do not duplicate item
+5 - Do not duplicate items

 _______________

-If you find as way to do one of these things report it now
+If you find a way to do one of the things listed above report it as soon as possible.

-If not your character will go in jail for a period determined by PantACRO4life or the ►Staff◄  which will be  minimum of 48h maximum 14days
+If not your character will go in jail for a period determined by PantACRO4life or the ►Staff◄  which will be  minimum of 48h maximum 14days.

-If that happens again you will be banished
+If that happens again you will be banished.
-If you cheat we will wipe all your progress and I swear, from 256 to the bedrock you will loose, I promise!!!
+If you cheat we will wipe all your progress and I swear, from build height to the bedrock you will loose everything, I promise!!!

 _______________